You are here

 EANS Fund Distribution

-Based on the applications received, CDE will calculate a per pupil allocation to determine final award amounts for each school/applicant.
+Based on the applications received, CDE calculated a per pupil allocation to determine final award amounts for each school/applicant.
 For preliminary application and budget purposes, the range suggested for applicants to use is $500-700 per pupil as a base amount, plus an additional $500-700 per student who is from a low-income family as a supplemental amount (so the range per pupil not from a low-income family is $500-700, and the range per pupil from a low-income family is $1,000-1,400).
-CDE reserves the right to award above or below this range.
-The per pupil allocation will be capped at an amount not to exceed the other supplemental per pupil allocation ranges for the state from similar funding sources.
+CDE reserved the right to award above or below this range.
+The per pupil allocation was capped at an amount not to exceed the other supplemental per pupil allocation ranges for the state from similar funding sources.

-Eligible non-public schools or a consortium of eligible non-public schools can request funding in the following ways:
+Eligible non-public schools or a consortium of eligible non-public schools were able to request funding in the following ways:

 - REIMBURSEMENT - the grantee will submit proof of payment for materials or activities in the grantee's approved grant application.
 CDE will then reimburse the grantee for these expenses.
 Reimbursements may be claimed for any allowable, approved expenditures between March 13, 2020 and September 30, 2023 and or;